College for Professional Studies

 In this research project, the author presents a curriculum for a Philosophy 101 college course that implements active learning techniques to enhance and motivate student learning.
 Teaching introductory philosophy is a difficult task due to the intricate nature of the subject matter.
 Teachers must discover instructional strategies that transmit philosophical knowledge more effectively beyond the employment of traditional teaching methods, such as a lecture, to their students.
 Based on this author's research, active learning methods can provide an effective instructional technique for those who teach introductory philosophy courses.
 The curriculum in Chapter 4 provides a framework for teachers to implement active learning techniques for a Philosophy 101 course.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Des Armier, David R. Jr., "Techniques to Promote Active Learners in Introductory Philosophy Courses: a Curriculum for a Philosophy 101 Course" (2009).
-All Regis University Theses.
+Student Publications.
 14.